 Composition - Titanium is a metal that is slightly alloyed with other elements for use in jewelry, usually aluminum and vanadium (depending on the grade).
 The most commonly used grades for titanium jewelry (aircraft, extra-hard and commercial pure) are at least 85% pure titanium.
 Tungsten carbide is a compound made from the rare metal tungsten and mixed with either nickel or cobalt..

 Hardness: Both titanium and tungsten carbide are considerably harder than precious metals like gold and platinum.
 However, tungsten carbide is one of the hardest materials in existence and substantially harder than titanium, registering a 9 on the Mohs scale of mineral hardness (compared to titanium’s score of 6).

 Scratch-resistance: Due to its hardness tungsten carbide handily beats titanium when it comes to scratch-resistance, though titanium is still considerably more scratch-resistant than other popular materials.
-There are virtually no materials other than a diamond that can scratch tungsten carbide.

 Crack-resistance: Titanium is much more crack-resistant than naturally brittle tungsten carbide.
 Tungsten carbide’s extreme hardness paired with its brittleness means that tungsten carbide rings can crack or shatter if struck against a hard-enough surface.
 While some higher-grade tungsten carbide bands demonstrate decreased brittleness, as a general rule titanium rings are still a better fit for men who work a lot with their hands.